Krayorn/blog/src/content/blog/http-server-go.md

 ### Improvement seven: Move the code related to the Server in a package

-I moved everything not in main or a function used as a callback for a route inside a package called `server`.
+I moved everything that was not in main() or a function used as a callback for a route inside a package called `server`.

 I won't paste all the code here but you can find it on my [repository](https://github.com/Krayorn/codecrafters-http-server-go).